robinrendle/robinrendle.com/_posts/2015-12-01-putting-thought-into-things.md

 title: Putting thought into things
 date: 2015-12-01 02:45:00 -08:00
 tags:
-- iA
-- web design
-- listening
+  - link
+extract:
-extract: Listening is a masochist endeavor.
+  Listening is a masochist endeavor.
 To do it right you have to put everything down.
 Not just your phone, even pen and paper.
 There is nothing to hold on to when you just listen.
 You have to use your full attention, registering everything that you see and hear.
 You have to slow down your self-perception and focus on the outside,